qaul/qaul.net/README.md

 and files that are local should be able to be swiped away.

 The list should be filterable by "files by friends"

+### Wifi Direct

+The app needs to be able to connect to other WiFi Direct devices around it and establish a simple protocol by which they keep pinging each other to see if they are in range, and can transfer "Frames", which are opaque and encrypted shards of data.

+Currently the WiFi Direct code starts looking for peers, but never finds any, and also there's no service to actually use this to transfer any data.